Version Control For Deployment

 Factors to Consider When Selecting a Version Control Solution

-• Security Features: Prioritize tools with robust access controls, encryption, and audit logs.
+- Security Features: Look for features like access controls, encryption, and audit logs.

 Popular Tools and Their Features